 Lagrangian ab initio molecular dynamics.

 Efficient algorithms developed in our group are expanding the frontiers of ab initio molecular dynamics (AIMD) simulations, in which on-the-fly quantum chemistry (i.e., a quantum-mechanical treatment of the electrons) is used to calculate the forces required for a classical molecular dynamics simulation, thus obviating the need for parametrized force fields.
 This is especially important for unusual or reactive species (such as the hydrated electron and other aqueous radicals), for which it is extremely difficult to construct accurate force fields.
 Improvements to the efficiency of AIMD algorithms translate directly into longer simulation time scales and larger system sizes, for a fixed quantity of computer resources.

 Our group contributes to the development of Q-Chem, a state-of-the-art electronic structure program package.
 (See also IQMol, a structure builder and graphical front-end for Q-Chem.)
-Herbert group members have the opportunity to become co-authors of future versions of the software.
-We are also developing an efficient and general Fourier-grid code, Furry (ver.
-A), for performing low-dimensional exact QM with analytic potentials (either fixed-charge or polarizable).
-A stand-alone code, Fragme∩t, for performing fragment-based quantum chemistry calculations (interfacing with Q-Chem) is also under development.Last modified 18 November, 2019.
+Group members have the opportunity to become co-authors of future versions of the software.
+A stand-alone code, Fragme∩t, is also developed in our group, for performing fragment-based quantum chemistry calculations with interfaces to various quantum chemistry software packages.Last modified 27 June, 2020.
 Proudly powered by Words.
 By which we mean, hand-written HTML.